Financial-Times/careers/internal-products.md

 We have roles available from **Junior Engineer** to **Principal Engineer** in Internal Products.
 Most roles rotate between all of the teams above over the course of their first year.

 Most of our dev work happens in Node, but you don't need specific experience in JS to join us.
-We believe programming skills are transferrable.
+We believe programming skills are transferable.
 Are you proficient in another programming language and want to switch to node?
 Join us!
 We'll support you in the transition.

 [Our career progression is public](https://engineering-progression.ft.com/) and we have vacancies in all of the levels for 2020:
 - Junior Engineer